-The L1 Translation Test (L1TT), designed based on the translation task (Laufer & Goldstein, 2004; Webb, 2005), was used to measure the form-meaning link in production.
+The L1 Translation Test (L1TT), designed based on the translation task (Laufer & Goldstein, 2004; Webb, 2005), was used to measure the form-meaning link in production and produced a reliability of 0.92.
 This test was presented as L1-to-L2 translation, requiring the ability to recall English words.
-Participants were given the Thai target word with the contextual sentence.
-They were necessitated to translate the highlighted word and supply the correct definition in English by following a given initial letter.
-A correct word definition was awarded one point, and no answer or an incorrect answer provided no point.
-An example of this test is shown below (Instructions: Please translate the highlighted word in bold from Thai to English by following the two initial letters).
+The highlighted Thai target word with the contextual sentence was necessitated to translate and supply the correct form in English, which related to its definition by following a given initial letter.
+A correct word definition awarded one point, while no or incorrect answer provided no point.
+Below is an extract of the L1TT (Instructions: Please translate the bolded word from Thai to English by following the two initial letters).

-เขาแก้ปัญหาได้อย่างเหมาะสม = ap___________________
+ตำแหน่งของฉันได้รับการอนุมัติเมื่อปีที่แล้ว = ap___________________

-The Association Production Test (APT), designed based on the active recall task (Laufer & Goldstein, 2004), was used to assess association in production.
-Asking to recall or supply the related words to the target words can raise their recall of the semantic association of the word.
-This test was designed as an independent measure of productive knowledge of word association and required participants to produce a synonym that was associated with the target word.
-A correct word association (synonym) was given one point and no point for no answer or an incorrect answer.
-An extract from the APT is shown below (Instructions: Please write a word with a similar meaning (synonym) to the target word).
+The Association Production Test (APT), designed based on Laufer and Goldstein’s (2004) active recall task , was employedto assess knowledge of word association in production.
+Its reliability was 0.91.
+Asking to supply the associated words to the target words can raise their recall of the semantic association of the word.
+This test was designed as an independent measure of productive word association and neededparticipants to supplya synonym that was associated with the target word.
+The synonyms of the target words were checked through the Longman Basic English-Thai Dictionary, Cambridge English-Thai Dictionary, and Oxford English-Thai Dictionary.
+A correct word synonym received one point, while no answer or incorrect answer received none.
+Below is an example from this test (Instructions: Please write a word with a similar meaning to the target word).

-comprehension = ____________________
+approve = ____________________

 The Grammatical Production Test (GPT), constructed based on Webb’s (2005) productive grammatical function test, was used to assess grammatical function in production.
 It was presented as a sentence writing task but gauged only grammatical accuracy.
-Participants were asked to write a grammatically correct sentence using the target word.
-The target word was provided in derivative form, and participants needed to use the given form to produce a sentence.
-One point was awarded for each correct grammatical function of the given word in the produced sentence, and no point was given for no answer or an incorrect grammatical function of the given word in the produced sentence.
-An example item from this test is shown below (Instructions: Please write a sentence with grammatical accuracy by using the given word).
+Its reliability was 0.90.
+The target word was provided in derivative form, and participants needed to compose a grammatically correct sentence using the given form of the target word.
+The correction focused on systematic knowledge, i.e., subject-verb agreement, passive use, and word-part accuracy.
+Each correct grammatical function of the given word in the created sentence was worth one point, while no point was granted for no response or an incorrect grammatical function of the given word in the created sentence.
+An extract of the GPT is presented below (Instructions: Please use the given word to make a sentence with grammatical accuracy).

-studying = ________________________________________
+approved = ________________________________________

-The Collocation Production Test (CPT) was developed based on the validated version of the Collocation Production Test (CPT) (Nontasee & Sukying, 2021).
-This test, formatted as a gap-filling task, primarily measured collocation in production, particularly adjective-noun collocations.
+The Collocation Production Test (CPT) was adaptedbased on Nontasee and Sukying’s (2021) productive collocation test .
+This test, formatted as a gap-filling task, assessedcollocation in production, mainlyadjective-noun collocations and its reliability was 0.85.
 Participants needed to produce predetermined target words by supplying a sentence context.
-Only one correct answer was allowed.
-The start letters of the target collocations were provided to avoid non-target words that might fit in the allocated sentence.
-This was done to prevent guessing and ensure that the participants selected only the target word.
-A correct answer was given one point.
-No points were given for incorrect or blank answers.
-An example from the CPT is shown below (Instructions: Please complete the missing adjective to match the following noun in the sentence by following the three initial letters).
+All target words were noun forms, and participants needed to recall their collocational adjectives.
+There could only be one correct answer.
+The start letters of the target collocations were supplied to minimize non-target words that could fit in the assigned sentence.
+This was made to alleviate guessing and to ensure that participants provided only the target word.
+Each correct answer received one point.
+There were no points provided for incorrect or blank answers.
+Below is an excerpt from this test (Instructions: Please follow the two initial letters to complete the missing adjective to match the following noun in the sentence).

-Moving to another country is a dif__________ adjustment for us.
+The president has already given his fi__________ approval to the plan.

 PROCEDURES